Violation of A Protective Order

 Once the temporary order is issued, it does not go into effect until it is served to the individual named in the order.
 Once that person has been served, they are obligated by law to follow the specific requirements listed in the court document.
 Temporary orders are often more generalized, lacking case-relevant clauses.
 If after the hearing the judge decides to grant a final order, the actions permitted or prohibited within the order will fit the particular circumstances of the case.

 For example, if the named individual and the victim who filed the Protective Order request share a child, there may be a clause that permits the named individual to attend school functions in the presence of the victim.
 Most protective orders demand the complete disassociation of the named individual from the presence of the victim, but exceptions can be made depending on the circumstance.

-Violating the terms of the order is a criminal act that can result in a number of different penalties.
+Violating the terms of the order is a criminal act that can result in several different penalties.
 In addition, you could be charged with another crime or enhance your penalties depending on the circumstances of the violation.

 Penalties for Violating a Protective Order

 The penalties for violating a protective order vary depending on the circumstances of the case.
 Without aggravating factors, violating a Protective Order is a simple misdemeanor carrying anywhere from 0-30 days in jail and a fine that should not exceed $625.
 These cases, however, rarely appear without some form of aggravating factor included.